|Policy and Procedure Statement 8.01||Development/Evaluation of|

 1. The years preceding a tenure-track faculty member’s receipt of tenure constitute a probationary period.
 During this period, the faculty member's performance is carefully assessed.
 The purpose of this policy and procedure statement is to outline the review process that is used in this assessment.
 Supplementary policy and procedure statements consistent with this statement may be found in colleges and departments/schools and the Faculty Handbook.

-2. Texas State University-San Marcos will not discriminate against any person in employment or exclude any person from participating in or receiving the benefits of any of its activities or programs on any basis prohibited by law, including race, color, age, national origin, religion, sex, disability, veterans’ status, or on the basis of sexual orientation.
+2. Texas State University will not discriminate against any person in employment or exclude any person from participating in or receiving the benefits of any of its activities or programs on any basis prohibited by law, including race, color, age, national origin, religion, sex, disability, veterans’ status, sexual orientation, gender identity or expression.
 Equal employment opportunities shall include: personnel transactions of recruitment, employment, training, upgrading, promotion, demotion, termination, and salary.

 4. During each fall semester the department chair /school director should meet with each tenure-track faculty member to discuss relevant policy and procedure statements to explain departmental, college and university expectations, and to make available information regarding requirements that tenure-track faculty must fulfill in order to qualify for annual reappointment and, ultimately for tenure.
 PPS 4.01, PPS 4.02, and PPS 4.05 may serve as useful guides for chairs and tenure-track faculty members.
 In each review, the chair should communicate any serious concerns about the tenure-track faculty member's performance and note that failure to improve might jeopardize continuing employment in the university, tenure and promotion.